salab/RENAS/README.md

 </details>

 1. As shown in "Setup", you create directories for the above 17 projects and place each repository in the repo.

-2. Place manualValidation.csv in the **ratpack** and **argouml** directories.
+2. Place "manualValidation.csv" in the **ratpack** and **argouml** directories.
 This CSV file is located in Dataset/projects/{ratpack, argouml}

 3. Run the following commands in order (from top to bottom: preliminary investigation, evaluation with the automatically identified dataset, evaluation with the manually validated dataset).
 ```
-bash renas/preliminaryResearch.sh
+# bash renas/preliminaryResearch.sh
-bash renas/researchQuestion.sh
+# bash renas/researchQuestion.sh
-bash renas/researchQuestionManually.sh
+# bash renas/researchQuestionManually.sh
 ```

 4. The results are placed in the result directory.
     - "Output File" contains a description of each file.

 ## Usage

 ### Perform Recommendation
-1. Enter the names of projects you'd like to recommend in projects.txt, separated by lines, as shown below.
+1. Enter the names of projects you'd like to recommend in "projects.txt", separated by lines, as shown below.
 ```
-temp
+proj1
-temp2
+proj2
-temp3
+proj3
 ```

-2. Create "projects/\*\*projects name\*\*/rename.json" and write the renames.
+2. Create "projects/\*projects name\*/rename.json" and write the renames.
 Recommendations are made based on the renames specified here.
 If you'd like to make recommendations based on the renames obtained from RefactoringMiner, there is no need to create it.
 The way to write rename.json is as follows.
 ```
 [